Group of people attack woman, daughter in Delhi's Shalimar Bagh area | Law-Order

 - India

-A group of four people, including two women, allegedly attacked a 38-year-old woman and her daughter in northwest Delhi's Shalimar Bagh area, police said on Wednesday.
+A group of people, including two women, allegedly brutally assaulted a 38-year-old woman with sticks and iron rods and also thrashed her daughter in northwest Delhi's Shalimar Bagh area, police said on Wednesday.

 The entire series of events was caught on a CCTV camera and one of the footages which surfaced on social media showed that just after the woman parked her car, her daughter, who stepped out of the vehicle, was physically assaulted by the accused women.
 When the mother rushed out to rescue her, two men started punching, kicking and beating up the woman with sticks in the parking area of her residential colony.